Swirl, smell, swish, savor (or swallow). Oh yeah…it’s wine tasting time!

 Bev’s favorite thing: The tasting

 January 2018 – We are truly saddened by the loss of Maria Miranda.
-We will never forget her laughter, hospitality and support to our blog…
+We will never forget her laughter, hospitality and support of our mission to support local businesses…

 Miranda Vineyard – 42 Ives Road, Goshen, CT

-Written by Beverley Canepari, photos by Lora Warnick, Tim Lenz and Grace Janiszewski.
+Written by Beverley Canepari, photos by Lora Karam, Tim Lenz and Grace Janiszewski.
 Video by Tim Lenz (music by BenSound).